justinsb/aci-maven-plugin/README.md

 To build and run from source:

-1) First checkout and `mvn install` [appc-java](https://github.com/justinsb/appc-java)
+1. First check-out [appc-java](https://github.com/justinsb/appc-java) and `mvn install`
-2) Checkout this repository and `mvn install`
+1. Check-out this repository and `mvn install`

-You can configure com.coreos as a well-known plugin prefix:

 ### Configuring mvn so we can use 'aci'

+You can configure `com.coreos` as a well-known plugin prefix.
 Add this to `~/.m2/settings.xml`

 ```
 <pluginGroups>